 For those looking to enjoy the Brazos basin and its reservoirs, the question is when will the water be clear again?

-It can take months before the cloudiness level of the water begins to lessen.
-And that’s pending heavy rainstorms don’t continue.
+It can take months before the cloudiness level of the water begins to lessen following heavy storms.

 A certain level of turbidity is expected and is normal for all rivers, including the Brazos.
 Some rivers are naturally cloudier than others.

 An important reminder when venturing out on the water is that there can be dangers lurking below the surface.
-High streamflows and the large amount of rains that have filled the Brazos basin this Spring have increased the amount of debris in the water, many just lurking below the surface, hidden by the turbidity.
+High streamflows and large amounts of rain that fill the Brazos basin each spring increase the amount of debris in the water, many just lurking below the surface, hidden by the turbidity.

 The cloudiness of a reservoir or river can make popular summer activities like jet skiing or tubing even more dangerous as objects below the water can’t be seen.